1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 New Chain And Sprocket Parts

-The parts you will need are a new O-ring, part number: 91201-ML3-873 for the countershaft, and possibly a new set of sprockets and a chain, but you’ll find that out later.
+You will need a new O-ring, part number 91201-ML3-873, for the countershaft and possibly a new set of sprockets and a chain, but you’ll find that out later.

 Pre-Service Notes